introvertwebdesigns/mfontenot.github.io/migration/basic/basic.md

 permalink: /migration/basic/
 ---

 We are here to help get your site moved over to WordPress.
-The basic migration service is perfect for almost all websites to get you up and running quickly.
+The basic migration service is perfect for most any site to get you up and running quickly.

 Here are some guidelines when deciding if you require the basic migration service: